 You can also add the dimension of time to any Event that you track.
 Flurry will automatically record the duration of the Event and provide you metrics for the average Event length overall, by session and by user.

 You can capture Event duration (along with the Event and its parameters) with a single log following this pattern:

-For information on Event logs and Event reporting in the Flurry portal, see Events & Event Reporting.
+For information on Event reporting in the Flurry portal, refer to Events & Event Reporting.

 Events Best Practices¶

 Here are some quick pointers for implementing Events:

 Outline your business goals and the questions you want to answer, then map Events to track each action you need to measure.